 Unito is a winner of awards and recently funded, but still, just a startup.
 There’s a lot of insecurity in working for a VC-backed startup: they don’t make money, and that’s on purpose.
 They can go broke.
 They can also get bought.
 It’s important to clarify this during the interview, especially when hiring millennials

-Once we’ve made our hiring choice and they’ve accepted our offer, we email every single candidate who applied and who made it to any stage of the funnel and let them know that we’ve closed the role.
+Once we make our hiring choice and they’ve accept our offer, we email every single candidate who applied and who made it to any stage of the funnel and let them know that we’ve closed the role.
 People will remember how you treat them, and this will encourage them to apply to future roles for which they may be a better fit.
 Breezy has easy automated email templates, so sending someone a “no thank you” email (or a “You’re hired!” email) takes all of 20 seconds.

-Once our team member starts, we run them through our training & onboarding sessions.
+Once our team member starts, we run them through our training and onboarding sessions.

-Every new hire gets a week-long orientation into Unito as a company, how the tool works, and how our culture & teams work.
+Every new hire gets a week-long orientation into Unito as a company, how the tool works, and how our culture and teams work.

-This ensures new hires perform at their best asap and feel like a part of the team – and is worth investing in early.
+This ensures new hires perform at their best asap and feel like a part of the team.

 We also give every new hire a “Unito buddy” from a different department, to whom they can go when they have questions about the company or the office.
 It gives them someone to sit next to at lunch on the first few weeks and fosters cross-team communication long after they’ve been hired.